ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+WHAT YOU SAY. ;.;In speaking of a
+person&#x27;s faults, ■ &#x27; Pray don&#x27;t forget
+your own ; Remember, those with homes of
+glass * v- ; Should seldom throw a
+stone; • } If we have nothing else to do
+, y But talk of those who sin, , t&#x27; j
+&#x27;Tis batter we commence at home, i And
+from that point begin. . &quot; , &#x27; We.have
+no right to judge a man Until he&#x27;s
 fairly tried ; . , ■ ■■ .» &#x27;&quot; Should we
 not like his company, . ; ** , We know
 the world is wide; &lt;*• .Some may have